Jose Siri Player Props: Rays vs. Diamondbacks

 Jose Siri At The Plate

-- Siri has had at least one RBI in 45.8% of his games this season (22 of 48), with two or more RBI nine times (18.8%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 46.9% of his games this year, Siri has notched at least one RBI.
+In nine of those games (18.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

-- He has scored in 25 games this year (52.1%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.